Freedomland U.S.A.: Redevelopment

 The NDC indicated in 1965 that it would sell about 300 acre of its 400 acre holdings in the northeast Bronx to the United Housing Foundation.
 In February 1965, the United Housing Foundation announced plans for the Co-op City development, a 15,500-unit housing cooperative, on the site.
 Even as these plans were announced, Freedomland was still negotiating to operate 30 acres adjacent to Co-op City.
 The New York City Planning Commission approved these plans in May 1965, with no provisions for an amusement park.
 By early the next year, most remaining portions of Freedomland were destroyed.
-Co-op City was constructed on Freedomland's parking lot and the Little Old New York and Satellite City themed areas during the late 1960s, and the first residents began moving to the area in 1968.
+Co-op City was constructed on Freedomland's parking lot and the Little Old New York and Satellite City areas during the late 1960s, and the first residents began moving to the area in 1968.
 The construction of Co-op City contributed to large areas of salt marsh degradation, exacerbating a process that had started when Freedomland was built.

 The rest of the park remained decrepit and undeveloped through the 1970s, and some of the park's abandoned buildings remained on site.
-During the early 1980s, Bay Plaza Shopping Center was constructed on the land occupied by five additional themed areas of the park.
+During the early 1980s, Bay Plaza Shopping Center was constructed on the land occupied by five additional park areas.
 Another proposal during the late 20th century, which called for light industrial development on the Freedomland site, failed when the developer could not obtain funding.
 Subsequently, Prestige Properties and Development Company proposed redeveloping part of the site as a commercial and office complex in 1990, following the completion of the adjacent Bay Plaza.
 A small part of the Freedomland development—a tract at the convergence of the New England Thruway and Hutchinson River Parkway, which had been intended for the Freedomland Inn—remained undeveloped until 2012, when an expansion of Bay Plaza Shopping Center opened at the site.